rohithgujjarlapudi/C-_Basics/README.md

   * reverse of a number
   * product of a number
   * palindrome
-  * Maximum of 4 numbers
+  * Maximum of 4 numbers using functions
+  * sum of 4 numbers using functions